telerik/fiddler-jam-docs/portal/portal-logs.md

 1. Open the submitted log.
 1. (Optional) Filter by search term (while using the Search text field) or Filter by log type (while using the Filter button)
-1. Select a session line.
+1. Select a session line from the **Captured Logs** tab.
-    - If the selected line is an HTTP session, then the **Request** and **Response** inspectors load the session content (headers, body, cookies, etc.).
+    - When the selected line is an HTTP session, then the **Request** and **Response** inspectors load the session content (headers, body, cookies, etc.).
 Note that depending on [the capture options]({%slug fj-capture-options%}), some of the submitted information might be masked.
+    - When the selected line is a user interaction, the inspector will load technical details about the action (for example, the HTML tag, the text value, and the name of the4 specific action).
-    - If the selected line is a screenshot, a **Preview** inspector will load the taken screenshot depicting the moment of the user interaction.
+    - When the selected line is a screenshot of a user interaction, a preview inspector will load the taken screenshot depicting the moment of the user interaction alongside technical data about the action.
-    - If the selected line is a console log, a **Console Log** inspector will load the log details and stack trace.
+    - When the selected line is a console log, a details inspector will load the log details and caputered stack trace.

     >tip Each captured HTTP(S) session has a unique line ID that can be used as a reference in both the Fiddler Jam portal and the Fiddler Everywhere desktop application.